gitcnk/Stat254_HW/Trees_Forests/HW.md

 6. Compare your tree model with a random forest model.
 Please use 100 trees and 3 predictor at each split of each tree.
-In particular, compare the  "going-to-the-beach" plots of both models using the test set.
+In particular, compare the  "going-to-the-beach" plots of all 3 models.
 Please attach your plots.

+7. Re do #6, but this time construct a single "going-to-the-beach" plot with ALL 3 model predictions.
+Use diffent cololrs and shapes to denote the 3 models.
+You can use 'col' nad 'shape' parameters in `ggplot` to do this.